mannynotfound/interview-bot/README.md

 # inspo

 Interviews suck, but are a necessary evil.
 Let's automate them.
-The idea is to use markov chain + NLP to formulate meaningful responses to an interviewer's questions.
+The idea is to use markov chain + NLP to formulate meaningful responses while making it easy for the interviewer to ask questions and document responses.

 # usage